rgitrepo/kubernetes-beginner-to-pro/docs/day2/kube-proxy-vs-cni.md

 ## How They Work Together
 In a Kubernetes cluster, CNI plugins provide the foundational network connectivity for pods.
 Once the pod network is established, kube-proxy leverages this network to manage traffic routing and load balancing for services.
 Together, they ensure that both intra-cluster pod communication and service-based communication are handled efficiently.

-Understanding the distinction and the interaction between kube-proxy and CNI helps in designing and troubleshooting Kubernetes networking effectively.